 Please be honest here.

-• If yes, choose the connect through Ancestry's message system.
+If yes, choose to connect through Ancestry's message system.

-If you choose the option that members can contact you, I hope you'll respond when you get messages.
+If you choose members to contact you, I hope you'll respond when you get messages.

 Tree Color